ppy/osu-wiki/wiki/Article_styling_criteria/Writing/en.md

 *Notice: `osu!standard` is used to maintain consistency when referring to the game mode.
 Folder names, however, must use `osu!` even if it is referring to the game mode.*

-Referring to the old game mode names (i.e. `Catch the Beat`, `Taiko`, and `Mania`) may be done if discussing about said game mode's previous name.
+Referring to the old game mode names (i.e. `Catch the Beat`, `Taiko`, and `Mania`) may be done if discussing said game mode's previous name.

 ---